About

 - if exit is weak, the governance bar has to rise

-- truth matters, but it is not a weapon
+- truth matters, but it's not a weapon

 - simplicity matters because normal people should be able to use the rules

-- shared gains are not real if they come from opacity, captive choices, or hollowed-out human capacity
+- shared gains fail when they come from opacity, captive choices, or hollowed-out human capacity

-- neutrality is a behavioral claim: if enforcement is asymmetric, the rule is not neutral
+- neutrality is a behavioral claim: if enforcement is asymmetric, the rule isn't neutral

 In practice, that means this project is pro-competition, pro-delivery, anti-rigging, and wary of systems that only work for people with time, money, or expert help.
 Simplicity is a practical tool; complexity usually protects the beneficiaries of capture.
-Accountability also means visibility cannot be one-sided and institutions cannot dump responsibility into vendor chains when harm shows up.
+Accountability also means visibility can't be one-sided and institutions can't dump responsibility into vendor chains when harm shows up.

 Neutral Rule Test